cncf/clomonitor/docs/checks.md

 This check passes if:

 - An llms.txt *file* is served from the project's *website*.
-The website used will be the one configured in the Github repository.
+The website used will be the one configured in the GitHub repository.
 URLs checked (responses containing an HTML document, like SPA fallback pages, are not considered valid):

 ```sh
 "<website>/llms.txt"